beccadax/rails_conditional_params/README.md

 its value is made into a permitted key, while keys passed with `false` or `nil` are ignored.

+It is compatible with Rails 4.2 and later, including Rails 5.

 ## Installation

 Add this line to your application's Gemfile: